Smart Location Mapping

 Researchers can use these datasets in nationwide studies that compare metropolitan regions based on urban form characteristics.
 For instance, analysts could determine the percentage of residents that live in walkable or transit-rich neighborhoods.
 EPA's 2012 study Residential Construction Trends in America's Metropolitan Regions used the Smart Location Database in conjunction with data from the National Land Cover Database and the American Community Survey to measure and compare infill housing development.

 - Modeling impervious surface growth

-EPA used variables in the Smart Location Database in conjunction with impervious surface cover data from the National Land Cover Database to develop a model and spreadsheet tool for estimating new impervious surface growth associated with development scenarios.
-This model is sensitive not only to density of development but also centrality within the surrounding metropolitan region.
-For more details, see Impervious Surface Growth Model.
+EPA analyzed variables in a previous version of the Smart Location Database and the National Land Cover Database to create a model and simple spreadsheet tool for estimating new impervious surface growth associated with land use development scenarios.
+This model is sensitive not only to density of development but also to its relative centrality within the surrounding metropolitan region.
+For details, see EPA's Impervious Surface Growth Model.

 [ii] Block groups are contained within census tracts and generally contain between 600 and 3,000 people, with an optimum size of 1,500 people.
 The land area of block groups varies based on population density.

 [iii] Web services are widely used by geographic information system (GIS) professionals to share geospatial data.
 A web service is a representation of a GIS resource (spatial data) that a server makes available to other computers or applications.
 Smart Location Database web services provide access to data layers through ESRI's ArcGIS Server and Open Geospatial Consortium (OGC) service formats.
 Web services are used to display data in the Interactive Map Viewer table of contents and are also available for public use in desktop mapping applications or web-based mapping applications.